pfenninglab/halLiftover-postprocessing/README.md

 ```
 halAlignmentDepth --outWiggle [alignmentDepthFileName] [cactusFileName] [speciesName]
 ```
-This can require up to 8 gigabytes.
-This can take a long time (days), and these files take up a few gigabytes, so, if you are in the Pfenning Lab, find out if someone else in the lab has already done this for your species of interest before doing this.
+This can require up to 8 gigabytes for a hal file with 35 species.
+Running this on 35 species can take over a week, and the output files can be at least a few gigabytes.
+For a larger hal file with more than 35 species, run halAlignmentDepth on each genomic region instead of on the entire genome.

 2. Convert the alignment depth file from a wig file to a bigwigh file:
 ```
 wigToBigWig [alignmentDepthFileName] [chromSizesFileName] [alignmentDepthBigwigFileName]
 ```
-This can require up to 64 gigabytes.
+This can require up to 64 gigabytes for the alignment depth file produced from a hal file with 35 species.
 Note that the chromosome naming conventions might be different from those in the chrom sizes file name.
-Some people in the Pfenning Lab have experience converting chromosome names, so ask around for advice if you find that this is an issue.

 3. Convert the alignment depth bigwig file to a bedgraph file:
 ```